 2) Plywood, only use structural marine ply very strong easy to work with and can create a good machine but over time will become weaker and lose precision.

 5) Steel.
-Your not going to get anything stronger than steel to build your machine but you will need a welder and you will have to take in to consideration the weight of the materials as they accumulate on your machine.
+You’re not going to get anything stronger than steel to build your machine but you will need a welder and you will have to take into consideration the weight of the materials as they accumulate on your machine.

 All 5 materials have pros and cons all can be used on your machine but consider aluminium and steel don’t mix this is a big NO NO as the aluminium on contact to steel will transfer all its ions to the steel causing galvanic corrosion and your aluminium will become worthless in months.

-In future pages we will be covering placement of components and these should all be consider into your design especially when it comes to maintenance of your machine components.
+In future pages, we will be covering placement of components and these should all be considered into your design especially when it comes to maintenance of your machine components.